kpiwko/jira-miner/README.md

 ### Debug output

 Simply run any command with `--verbose` parameter.
-You can provide it twice (e.g. `-vv`) to have further level of debug output
+You can provide it twice (e.g. `-vv`) to have further level of debug output.

+You can also setup environment variable `DEBUG` to include `jira-miner` value to get the equivalent of verbose logging.

 ### Image rendering example